cubiclesoft/ultimate-email/docs/smtp.md

 The `$options` array can contain the following options:

 * usedns - A boolean that specifies if the function should check for MX and A DNS records for the domain (Default is true).
-* nameservers - An array containing IP addresses of DNS servers to use in order of preference (Default is Google DNS).
+* nameservers - An array containing IP addresses of DNS servers to use as resolvers in order of preference or a boolean of true to autodetect (Default is true - local nameservers or Google DNS).

 Checking for the existence of a SMTP mail server via DNS is a great way to avoid bounced e-mail.
 DNS checking is done with a slightly modified PEAR::Net_DNS library, which is more versatile than the built-in PHP functions that aren't always available for all platforms.